StackVista/stackstate-docs/develop/developer-guides/custom-functions/component-actions.md

 ## Overview

 This how to describes the steps to create a [component action](../../../configure/topology/component_actions.md) that is available for specific components.
-Component actions can be executed from the component context menu in the StackState Topology Perspective or the details pane on the right of the StackState UI.
+Component actions can be executed from the component context menu in the StackState Topology Perspective or the right panel when a component has been selected to display its detailed information.

 ## Add or edit a component action